deejaygraham/intro-to-coding/transcript.md

 ### Computers in Society

-Most people's ideas about computers come either from the movies (hackers) or from being  are usually portrayed either as being super-high tech
+Most people's ideas about computers come either from the movies (hackers) or from being made to use awful software in their own work, frequently badly designed software that makes them feel stupid for not knowing how to use it correctly.

-Otherwise it's about building mobile apps or websites.
-For me it's a hugely creative thing and mostly about self-expression.
+Otherwise in popular culture and in the news, it's about building mobile apps or websites or where the latest security leak has happened.
+For me it's a hugely social and creative outlet and very much about self-expression.

-Sam Aaron invented sonic pi (later) writes code live in front of a dancing audience in nightclubs all over the world.
-Hugely technical but something that lots of people wouldn't be able to tell from a mix by another dj.
+One example of the extreme creative side of coding is Sam Aaron, inventor of sonic pi (later), who writes code in nightclubs all over the world.
+His code creates music which he performs live in front club goers who usually can't tell it from a conventional dj.

 The more approachable we feel technology is, the more we play with it, take them apart, tinker with them, the better we a sense of what's possible we have.